 All these things happened quite naturally for me and I never had to go seeking opportunities, but rather they came across my path.
 I’ve never been someone with a huge desire to be a leader, but I’ve felt increasingly aware that the Lord has blessed me with a capability that I must use to his glory.

 In May 2006 I left university, disillusioned, confused and angry.
 I was restless and irritated.
-The Lord, in his grace, brought me out of that pit, and since then I’ve been increasingly sure that I should be involved in some form of church ministry.
+The Lord, in His grace, brought me out of that pit, and since then I’ve been increasingly sure that I should be involved in some form of church ministry.
 The Lord changed my perspective, brought a renewed sense of hope and purpose, knowing that in all things I have been justified and called to live to the glory of Jesus.
-It was around this time that my church were seeking to employ a worker with the aim of lifting some of the administrative burden off the elders.
-I put myself forward for the position, and although the elders thought I wasn’t the suitable man for the job at that time, they gave me a real encouragement to consider doing some further theological training with a view to more full-time ministry work.
+It was around this time that my church was seeking to employ a worker with the aim of lifting some of the administrative burdens

 I went then to study a Theology degree for 3 years and continued to have involvement in my local church, leading in the various youth ministries.
 When it came to graduating and considering what to do next, I had heard that the church my mate Pete Stewart worked for was going to appoint a second youth worker, but I hadn’t really thought it would be something for me.
 One afternoon Cara and I went to visit Pete to see how things were in Barlanark, and we both left with a sense that we should start praying and thinking about the possibility of working there.
 I applied, was accepted, and spent 5 years working as a youth worker there, all the while learning valuable lessons for ministry.